The Common Program of the People's Republic of China 1949-1954

 [13] To commemorate October 10, 1911, The Wuchang Uprising led by Dr. Sun Yat-sen which eventually caused the overthrowing of the Qing Dynasty [↩]

-The CCP, in its attempts to realize a socialist revolution, focuses on the rural peasants.
-Its emphasis lies more on a national revolution and less on a social.
+The CCP, in its attempts to realize a socialist revolution, focused on the rural peasants.
+Its emphasis lied more on a national revolution and less on a social.
 The CCP served as a channel for expressing peasant discontent, yet it manipulated social dissatisfaction for its own gain.
 The nature of the revolution wasn't solely social or national; both elements were pivotal.
 Every national concern was inherently tied to an underlying social issue.
 Peasants had harboured discontent long before the outbreak of the Sino-Japanese War, but it was nationalism that spurred them to overthrow the existing societal order.
 In the discussion of this article 42, the emphasis is on 'love of the fatherland' or in other words, nationalism.
 'Love of labor' will be deliberated in Article 32 , 'love of science' Article 43 and 'care of public property' will be discussed in Article 28 .

 Descriptions of the campaigns, which are important to realize a feeling of nationalism are highlighted.
 These are the land reform campaign, the Resist America-Aid Korea Campaign, the unification of China, and the mobilization for national reconstruction.
 This article starts with the portrayal of the parades.